-IMPORTANT: Do not operate starter continuously for more than 15 seconds without pausing.
-Starter will overheat and can be damaged.
+IMPORTANT: Do not operate starter continuously for more than a few seconds without pausing.
+Starter will overheat and may become damaged.
 Allow at least two minutes between starting attempts so starter has time to cool.

 Carbon Monoxide Hazard!
 A cold engine produces more carbon monoxide than a warm engine.
 Provide adequate ventilation in the cockpit to prevent excessive exposure and reduce the possibility of carbon monoxide accumulation.
 Open all canvas and side vents to increase air movement.